cicdops/awesome-ciandcd/README.md

 ## Books
 * [Securing DevOps](https://manning.com/books/securing-devops?a_aid=securingdevops&a_bid=1353bcd8) - A book on utilizing CI/CD techniques to improve the security of web applications and their infrastructure.
+* [Learning Continuous Integraion with TeamCity](https://www.packtpub.com/web-development/learning-continuous-integration-teamcity-raw) - Master the principles and practices behind Continuous Integration by setting it up for different technology stacks using TeamCity

 ## Other Awesome Lists
 Other amazingly awesome lists can be found in